 The outright answer to this question is: Yes!

-Thanks to top-of-the-shelve IMC solutions like Welcome, you can now drive integrated marketing communications consistency across every channel—without having to hire every Tom, Dick, and Harry out there.
+Thanks to top-of-the-shelve IMC solutions like Content Marketing Platform, you can now drive integrated marketing communications consistency across every channel—without having to hire every Tom, Dick, and Harry out there.

-Here’s the point: Welcome doesn’t just allow marketers to create and control their brand stories.
+Here’s the point: Content Marketing Platform doesn’t just allow marketers to create and control their brand stories.
 It empowers them with the tools to collaboratively perfect those stories.

 This ensures you don’t hire people into your IMC team for the sake of it.
-You only hire brains that you absolutely need, while Welcome does the rest.
+You only hire brains that you absolutely need, while Content Marketing Platform does the rest.